Maja Volarević

 For example, you might have a pillar of “security” and an associated cluster of “encryption.”

 Creating content pillars and clusters improves the organization and structure of your content, making it easier for readers to find the information they need.
-It also improves your SEO by helping search engines to index your content.
+It also improves your SEO by helping search engine to index your content.

 You can start your blog with low difficulty, high search volume, and high search intent keywords.
 When you implement all in your content, you can begin using low-intent keywords that cover navigational or informational search queries.